-Investcorp has a 100% economic interest in ("IHL"), incorporated in the Cayman Islands, through its ownership of Series A and Series B preference shares issued by IHL.
+The Company has a 100% economic interest in Investcorp Holdings Limited ("IHL"), incorporated in the Cayman Islands, through its ownership of Series A and Series B preference shares issued by IHL.
 These preference shares have the right to 100% of all dividends declared by IHL and 100% of IHL's net assets in the event of liquidation subject to the payment of a nominal amount in respect of IHL's ordinary shares.
-CPHL, OHL and SIPCO Limited own ordinary shares of IHL and this ownership is adjusted periodically to result in their owning ordinary shares in IHL in the same proportion as their shareholding of the ordinary shares of Investcorp.
+CPHL, OHL and SIPCO Limited own ordinary shares of IHL to facilitate the investment protection mechanism described in the Annual Report.
+Please see Ownership Structure, Corporate Governance and Regulation section of the Annual Report.
 The ordinary shares and Series A preference shares of IHL carry voting rights.
-IHL in turn has a 100% economic and voting interest in the Company.